trumboosahil/statistics/Readme.md

  ## 3. Systamatic Sampling
   From population select nth person.
-  Covid survey in mall (8th person) entering mall.
+  Covid survey in mall (8th person) entering mall. based on skills may bot be possible because skills can overlap
+ ## 3. Convenience Sampling
+ All persons who are intrested will be included in sampling.
+ Like survey for data scientist should be done who has knowledge about data scietist. e,g stack overflow developer survey

 1. Measure of central tendency
 2. Measure of dispersion